UMANG2707/AWS-WebCam-Capute/README.md

     - Download composer and intall it.
         (https://getcomposer.org/Composer-Setup.exe)
     - Open root folder of your project and start cmd from location of that folder.
-    - Run below command to download and instal `aws-sdk for PHP`.
+    - Run below command to download and install aws-sdk for PHP.
-        `composer require aws/aws-sdk-php`
+        - `composer require aws/aws-sdk-php`
     -

 ***